Autoimmunity & Immunological Infertility: Treatment

 As the causes of autoimmune diseases are not well understood, it is not surprising that we still lack specific treatments for the various conditions.
 What we can treat are usually selected symptoms of diseases, which, at times, may include infertility.
-Indeed, mostly through Dr. Gleicher's work, we, in some women, have come to see infertility as a fairly typical early symptom of abnormal female immune function.
+Mostly through Dr. Gleicher's work, we have - in some women - come to see infertility as a fairly typical early symptom of abnormal female immune function.

 In a preliminary, though quite provocative, study published in 2006 in the Journal of Autoimmunity, Dr. Gleicher for the first time suggested that the risk to develop autoimmune disease may be influenced by the way children are being delivered: Cesarean section delivery may reduce the risk to offspring, while at the same time increasing the maternal risk to flare her condition.